blacktwin/JBOPS/README.md

 Settings > Notification Agents > Click the Scripts gear

-- [ ] Set scripts location to whereever you'll keep your scripts
+- [ ] Set scripts location to location of your scripts
 - [ ] Scroll down to option you want to use and select the script from the drop down menu
 - [ ] Save